Pwd9000-ML/terraform-azurerm-secure-backend/Examples/backend/simple/README.md

 - Run: Terraform init
 - Delete any local .tfstate or .tfstate.backup files as these may contain sensitive information.

-The backend state is now migrated to the backend storage account and container for the backend
+The backend state is now migrated to the backend storage account and container for the backend.
+To cleanup the demo run: terraform destroy and delete the .terraform directory. (contains remote backend state config).

 ## Providers and terraform version requirements